numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An important step in the usage of NumPy arrays is the creation of the array itself from generic python objects.
+An important step in the usage of NumPy arrays is the creation of the array itself from collections of generic Python objects.

 **Motivation:**